Based on a true story.

 ELLIS struggles to care for MERWYN, an eccentric uncle with worsening dementia, and to launch his teenage daughter AMANDA.

 AMANDA wants a normal life rather than this chaos.

-ELLIS wants to stop spiraling deeper into failure.
-And MERWYN wants to escape.
+Long-buried secrets and brutal acts of violence push them beyond the breaking point.
 They will either drown or find higher ground and a sense of humor--if the end can become the beginning.

 Setting The Stage